paul-thebaud/foscia/website/docs/api/func-client/types.md

 :::tip

-FuncClient uses some utilities types which are not exported to avoid polluting your code or conflicting with your own utilities types.
+Foscia uses some utilities types which are not exported to avoid polluting your code or conflicting with your own utilities types.
 You may copy those types as you want and use them in your project.